Ronmi/mailserver-in-container/INSTALL_SCRIPT.md

 * At least 3 characters.
 * At least 2 digits.

-You have to manually edit the `data/config.inc.php` to loosen/tighten this restriction before running install script.
+You have to manually edit the `data/config.inc.php` to loosen/tighten these restrictions before running install script.

 After deciding your setup_password, run `install.sh` with it: